Empornium/Luminance/README.md

 -   Starbuck
 -   Unclemeat
+-   Psypher
+-   CyberSurfer
+-   Ducky
+-   humperdoo

+We would like to thank the following people for their contributions and/or help:

+-   Lanz
 -   mifune
 -   SubPixel
 -   Dax
 -   Dez
 -   Mobbo

-We would like to thank the following people for their contributions and/or help:

--   Lanz
 -   The staff and beta testers at Empornium
 -   PornBay coders for code contributions
 -   The original Gazelle developers